 What is the deadline?

-You report which energy efficiency measures you have taken to the eLoket by 1 July 2019, at the latest.
-The monthly planning is as follows:
+You had to report which energy efficiency measures you have taken to ePortal by 1 July 2019.
+The monthly planning was as follows:

 - 28 February 2019: the ePortal opens for reporting energy efficiency measures